PovertyAction/cbook_stat/README.md

 # cbook_stat

 ## Overview
-ipacheck is a Stata package that creates a codebook with up to three features:
+cbook_stat is a Stata package that creates a codebook with up to three features:

 1. A descriptive list of variables with metadata about variable information and summary statistics.
 2. A list of encoded categorical variables with response rates.